2018 Chevrolet Malibu Trim Levels with Comparisons & Configurations.

 At just under $3,000 more than the LT, the Hybrid offers some very nice fuel savings, easily earning back its extra cost in a few years if you are a regular commuter.
 You also won’t take much of a hit in terms of driving feel either, as the hybrid engine feels just as good as the 1.5-liter turbo, though neither is particularly exciting.

-Compare the Malibu LT vs Premier Trim Levels.
+Compare the Malibu LT vs Premier Trims.
 What is the difference?

 The high-end Premier comes with a stronger 2.0-liter turbocharged engine in addition to the usual set of high-end comfort amenities and technology options.
 The bigger engine definitely gives the car a more athletic feel, helped by the 9-speed automatic transmission that is also exclusive to the trim.